MA-Alkharusi/STAR/README.md

 #### 7. Application Testing
 Install the necessary dependencies by running the following command:

-npm install cypress --save-dev --save-dev--legacy-peer-deps
+npm install cypress --save-dev --legacy-peer-deps

 Next navigate to the root folder.
 And run the following command: npx cypress open